HongSon412/HongSon412/README.md

  ✉️  You can contact me at **[hoanghongson0412@gmail.com](mailto:hoanghongson0412@gmail.com)**

- 🧠  I'm learning **Python, Machine Learning, Artificial Inteligence, SQL and Database**
+ 🧠  I'm learning **Machine Learning, Artificial Inteligence, SQL, Database and Big Data**

  🤝  I'm open to collaborating on **Projects**